 Ready-Made ’50s Meal Plans

 Another option is to get a cookbook which has menus for every day of the year.
 These were really popular in the ’30s and ’40s.
-Some of the best known are What Will We Have for Dinner, Alice Bradley’s Menu Cook-Book, and The Modern Family Cookbook.
+Some of the best known are What Will We Have for Dinner, Alice Bradley’s Menu Cook-Book, and The Modern Family Cookbook (only the 1940s editions).
 By the 1950s, these books were unpopular, and later editions of cookbooks don’t have them.
 But they were billed as a way to reduce the difficulty and drudgery of meal planning.

 Meta Given’s The Modern Family Cookbook has the most approachable menus.
 I use them frequently, substituting in what I have one hand.
 The way the menus are set up makes it easy to switch one vegetable for another, or switch meat dishes.
 Also, her menus include the primary ingredients for each recipe, which make it possible to “shop” in your pantry and freezer first.